 This ancient Spanish monastery has a history that dates all the way back to the 12th-century.
 It was the home for Cistercian monks for nearly seven centuries – in Spain.
 Today, it’s a must-visit for anyone who wants to learn about the city’s history.
 The monastery was seized after a social revolution and ultimately purchased in 1925 by an American who had it dismantled so that he could bring it back home.
 It was taken apart stone by stone in order to transport it over the Atlantic and into North Miami; where a multi-millionaire banker then purchased and gifted it to the Bishop of Florida.
 Today, visitors can take a free tour of the historic grounds or attend a weekend mass.

 The Freedom Tower

-While it may not be ancient, the Freedom Tower played an important role during the Cuban refugee crisis, used as a government facility which processed Cuban immigrants who were seeking refuge in Miami after Fidel Castro’s communist regime took power in 1959.
-The historic landmark also served as the headquarters of The Miami News before processing the immigrants, and today, it serves as a contemporary art museum.
+While it may not be ancient, the Freedom Tower played an important role during the Cuban refugee crisis; used as a government facility which processed Cuban immigrants who were seeking refuge in Miami after Fidel Castro’s communist regime took power in 1959.
+This historic landmark also served as the headquarters of The Miami News before processing the immigrants, and today; it serves as a contemporary art museum.

 Vizcaya Museum and Gardens

 The Vizcaya Museum is housed in a historic villa filled with opulent European décor, complete with stained glass windows and marble columns.
 The beautiful, expansive gardens outside feature geometric-style shrubs, exotic plants, animals and statues, reminiscent of the Versailles gardens in France.
 A national historic landmark, the 1922 estate was once the winter home of American industrial executive James Deering.